-George R. Salem is a member of the board of directors of the Arab Gulf States Institute in Washington.
+George R. Salem is a former member of the board of directors of the Arab Gulf States Institute in Washington.
 He serves as strategic advisor with DLA Piper, where he is focused on assisting in the development of DLA Piper’s Middle East and U.S. Department of Labor practices.

 During the course of his 38-year career, Salem has negotiated some of the most significant settlements in the field of labor law.
 On behalf of various Middle East clients, Salem headed the legal teams that handled the acquisitions of major assets, including refineries in the Middle East, and has litigated major cases, including the Al-Shifa pharmaceutical plant in Sudan.